andri27-ts/Reinforcement-Learning/README.md

 This week, you have to implement PPO or TRPO.
 I suggest PPO given its simplicity (compared to TRPO).
 In the project folder [**Week5**](Week5) you can find an implementation of [**PPO that learn to play BipedalWalker**](Week5).
 Furthermore, in the folder you can find other resources that will help you in the development of the project.
 Have fun!

+To learn more about PPO read the [paper](https://arxiv.org/pdf/1707.06347.pdf) and take a look at the [Arxiv Insights's video](https://www.youtube.com/watch?v=5P7I-xPq8u8)

 NB: the hyperparameters of the PPO implementation I released, can be tuned to improve the convergence.

 ---